ahmedelkilany2/Job_heatmap/README.md

 ## Deployment

-You can deploy this app on Streamlit Cloud for free:
+Can deploy this app on Streamlit Cloud for free:
 1. Push this code to your GitHub repository
 2. Connect your repository to [Streamlit Cloud](https://streamlit.io/cloud)
 3. Deploy the app